Skip to content

 Each point represents a roof measured by the AI system and compared against a manually measured roof.

-Error Distribution
+🧠 AI Error Distribution

-By Roof Size
+🧠 AI Accuracy By Roof Size

-Highest Accuracy On Typical Residential Homes
+Our AI Is Most Accurate On Typical Residential Homes

 Roof measurement accuracy by roof size examples

-Methodology
+🧠 Methodology

-Predictions are compared against manually measured roofs.
+Our AI predictions are compared against thousands of manually measured roofs.

 We evaluate accuracy using dozens of metrics.
 Mean Absolute Error (MAE) is currently the primary one.